 Semi Bluff

-In a tight-aggressive game the semi-bluff is a valuable tool that can be the basis for the majority of your winnings.
-First, let's give an example of a Semi-Bluff.
+In a tight-aggressive game the semi-bluff is a valuable tool that can be the basis for the majority of your winnings, but in a loose no-fold'em holdem game your opponents will not fold and you will almost always have to show down the best hand to win.

 Suppose you hold